bastienmichaux/generator-jhipster-db-helper/notes.md

 ### 2 : Modify the generated entities

 You can create entities with `jhipster:entity`.
-The Java, Liquibase and web apps files are based on your input...
+The entities are based on your input...
 Or are they ?

 In the tests we made, `CamelCase` names becomes `underscore_case`.
 If your requests fail, you may need to :